Angular - Class Binding

 Example 1: Basic Class Binding

-In this example, the active class will be applied to the <div>
+In this example, the active class will be applied to the <div> only if the isActive property in the component is true.

 import { Component } from '@angular/core'; @Component({ selector: 'app-root', templateUrl: './app.component.html', styleUrl: './app.component.css' }) export class AppComponent { isActive = true; }